teleprint-me/py.gpt.prompt/docs/quantization.md

    }
    ```

-3. Update the `repo_id` and `filename` properties under the `model` section to
+3. Update the `local` key under the `model` section to specify the path of your
-   match your specific model's repository ID and filename.
+   local model file.
 For example:

-   - Update `"repo_id"` to the repository ID of your desired model.
-   - Update `"filename"` to the filename of your desired model.
+   - Update `"local"` to point to the path of your local model file.

 4. Save the changes to the `config.sample.json` file.